HPC Software Modules (Python, PyTorch, Julia)

 Using Modules in Slurm Jobs

-You must initialise it explicitly.
+You should initialise it explicitly.

 #!/bin/bash